Xstrata to lift copper, iron ore mining in Australia

 Xstrata in 2009 allocated A$589 million to upgrade its Ernest Henry copper mining project and construct an associated iron ore plant, extending the life of the operation until 2024.

-Unlike many of its peers, including Vale, Rio Tinto and BHP Billiton , which count on iron ore for a large part of revenue, Xstrata holds little in the way of iron ore assets.
+Unlike many of its peers, including Vale (VALE5.SA), Rio Tinto (RIO.AX) (RIO.L) and BHP Billiton (BHP.AX) (BLT.L), which count on iron ore for a large part of revenue, Xstrata holds little in the way of iron ore assets.

 In 2011, Xstrata paid A$532 million for Mauritania iron ore prospector Sphere Minerals and owns 50 percent in the Zanaga iron ore prospect in the Republic of Congo